Why I want to be a senior home caregiver

 I have been working in this field for 4 years and I don’t regret it at all.
 I love to attend workshops and training to improve and share what I learned with my grandmother and to the elderly that I usually care for.
 For me, caregiving is a way of appreciating life and giving back.

 At Homecare West, we continually invest in training our caregivers because we want them to have the most updated knowledge and help them provide the best possible care.
 We also offer a competitive salary, health care benefits, paid sick leave and specialized training such as dementia care.
-If you are interested in working at Homecare West, visit our employment page.
+If you are interested in working at Homecare West, visit our career page.